What course did you do with Amplify Trading and when?

 I did extensive (and occasionally expensive!) research into trader training.
 Suffice to say that the quality of training provision, by the financial markets in general, is quite poor.
 I decided to look for training that was backed up by a professional body and came across Amplify Trading via the LIBF.
 I attended an evening session at their trading floor in the City of London, where they prepared and traded through an FOMC Statement and Press Conference in real-time.
-I was impressed by their professionalism and openness, after further discussion I signed up for their Career Course.
+I was impressed by their professionalism and openness, after further discussion I signed up for their professional trading course.
 Previous reviews by former students were also positive, and a few in particular really struck home with me in that they had been where I currently was in my "trading journey".

 What was your knowledge before coming on the programme?